martinjungblut/forkbridge/README.md

 - Lifecycle validation (`:alive?`, `:exit-value`)
 - Interactive I/O with a Clojure REPL subprocess
 - Signal termination and proper exit code capture
+- Verification of blocking operations (reading from `stdout`/`stderr`)

 See `forkbridge.core-test` for working examples.

 ## Philosophy

-This library favors:
+This library favours:
 - Minimal state
-- Explicit, functional APIs
-- Unix-style semantics
+- UNIX-style semantics
 - Composability and testability

-No global mutation, no macros, no surprise side effects.

 ## Comparison with babashka.process

 While [`babashka.process`](https://github.com/babashka/process) is a powerful and flexible library for managing subprocesses, `forkbridge` offers a different tradeoff, with a focus on minimalism.

-In the future, we'll add some more features to `forkbridge` that will make it better at declarative interactivity with subprocesses.
+In the future, we may add some more features to `forkbridge`.
+We're still coming up with new ideas, but for now this is a usable base that just gets out of the way and provides some safety cushioning around interacting with subprocesses.

-### Strengths of forkbridge
+### Strengths of `forkbridge`

-- **Unix-style semantics**: Explicit naming like `:sigterm!`, `:sigkill!`, `:read-line-stdout`, etc. matches shell behavior clearly and transparently.
+- **UNIX-style semantics**: Explicit naming like `:sigterm!`, `:sigkill!`, `:read-line-stdout`, etc. matches shell behavior clearly and transparently.
 - **Controlled and explicit I/O**: Line-based readers and writers with newline-handling by default.

 ### When to use `babashka.process` instead

+- **You want tight integration with the Babashka runtime** or use it in scripting contexts.
 - **You need piping or redirection across multiple subprocesses** (e.g., `ls | grep foo`).
-- **You want tight integration with the Babashka runtime** or use it in scripting contexts.
 - **You need automatic stream handling** (e.g., `:inherit`, `:string`, or background execution).
 - **You prefer a higher-level API** with more built-in options for capturing and manipulating process output.